Data Centers in Bandar Lampung

 Network & Connectivity Ecosystem

 Direct Cloud On-Ramps: There are no direct cloud on-ramps located within Bandar Lampung as of September 2025.
-Businesses require private network links, such as MPLS or VPLS, to connect to cloud provider fabrics in the nearest major hub, Jakarta.
+Businesses require dedicated network connections, such as private network interconnects (PNI) or wavelength services, to access major cloud provider regions in Jakarta.

-Internet Exchange Points (IXPs): Public peering is not established in Bandar Lampung.
-Most network interconnection occurs privately or is routed through national exchange points in Jakarta, which handles the majority of Indonesia's internet traffic.
+Internet Exchange Points (IXPs): Public peering is limited in Bandar Lampung.
+Most traffic exchange occurs through private peering arrangements or is routed through national IXPs located in Jakarta, which serves as the primary hub for Indonesian internet traffic.

 Power Analysis

-Average Cost Of Power: Industrial power costs range from approximately IDR 1,550.00 to 1,800.00 per kWh as of September 2025.
-This pricing is in line with other developing Indonesian markets.
-The grid relies heavily on fossil fuels (~81%), with a smaller but growing share from renewables (~19%).
+Average Cost Of Power: Industrial electricity rates are estimated between IDR 1,550.00 and 1,700.00 per kWh, as of September 2025.
+This pricing is in line with other developing markets in the region, but the grid's high reliance on fossil fuels (~81%) can be a factor in sustainability planning.

 Market Access, Business & Tax Climate